-Late Effects after Amputation
+Late Effects after Amputation for Childhood Cancer

 Treatment for a childhood bone or soft tissue tumor of the arms or legs may include an amputation as part of the treatment.
-Sometimes an amputation is needed because of effects from amputation due to childhood cancer.
+Sometimes an amputation is needed because of complications, such as an infection.
+This Health Link will focus on the possible late effects from amputation due to childhood cancer.